How to know that your communications agency isn’t working

 Working with a communications and marketing agency is the best way to boost your company’s success.
-However, sometimes things don’t work out.
-If you’re unhappy with your agency, or if you’ve just arrived in the role and you’re not happy with the way it’s working, it may be time to look for a new agency.
-Here are some things that will help you identify if your communications agency is not working or if it is worth a second chance.
+However, sometimes things do not work out.
+If you are unhappy with your agency or if you have just taken up the position and are not comfortable with how it operates, it may be time to look for a new agency.
+Here are some points that will help you identify whether your communications agency is not working or whether it deserves another chance.

 Communication with the agency is not fluid

-The relationship between agency and client must be fluid.
-Your communication and marketing agency should be like an extension of your function: the agency is part of your team!
-If, when you need their help, they are not accessible by phone, or if they take days to get back to you – or don’t get back to you at all – you have a problem.
-Within reasonable response times and schedules, the agency’s job is to be available when the client needs them (and not when it suits the agency manager).
+The relationship between agency and client should be fluid.
+Not surprisingly, your communications and marketing agency should be an extension of your role.
+The agency is part of your team!
+If, when you need their assistance, they are not available by telephone, or take days to respond to you – or do not respond at all – you have a problem.
+Within reasonable hours and response times, the agency’s job is to be available when the client needs it (and not when it suits the agency manager on duty).

 Your contact at the agency is not clear

-Another red flag is when you struggle to identify who is the main point of contact in your agency.
-Some agencies – wisely – create simple emails (e.g. cliente@factorincognito.com) that include all members of a team.
-This is very useful when the client needs to forward information or reply to your agency in a simple way.
-When the client’s email arrives, all team members receive the information and act in the client’s best interest.
-The problem is that there are agencies that confuse this tactic with a kind of assembly service in which everyone responds to the information that arrives and no one acts as the main point of contact, assuming leadership and responsibility for the actions that are taken for the benefit of the client.
+Another warning sign is when you find it difficult to identify who the main point of contact is at your agency.
+Some agencies—wisely—create simple email addresses (e.g., cliente@factorincognito.com) that include all members of a work team.
+This is very useful when the client needs to send information or respond to their agency in a simple way.
+When the customer’s email arrives, all team members receive the information and act in the customer’s best interests.
+The problem is that some agencies confuse this tactic with a kind of assembly-style service in which anyone responds to incoming information and no one acts as the main point of contact, taking leadership and responsibility for the actions undertaken on behalf of the client.

 The solution reaches its point of maximum inefficiency when those people who respond have not even been introduced to the client, generating a feeling of distrust and lack of control that usually ends in what in technical terms we call a ‘screw-up’ (or a succession of screw-ups until the final screw-up) (!).